WatanabeYuto/watanabeyuto.github.io/index.md

 ### Research updates

-- 2026 February: Check out our new paper on [Gradient Dominance in the Linear Quadratic Regulator: A Unified Analysis for Continuous-Time and Discrete-Time Systems](https://arxiv.org/abs/2602.22577)
+- 2026 February: Check out our new paper on [Gradient Dominance in the Linear Quadratic Regulator: A Unified Analysis for Continuous-Time and Discrete-Time Systems](https://arxiv.org/abs/2602.22577).

-- 2026 February: Our paper on [Revisiting Strong Duality, Hidden Convexity, and Gradient Dominance in the Linear Quadratic Regulator](https://arxiv.org/abs/2503.10964) has been accepted to *SIAM Journal on Control and Optimization!*
+- 2026 February: Our paper on [Revisiting Strong Duality, Hidden Convexity, and Gradient Dominance in the Linear Quadratic Regulator](https://arxiv.org/abs/2503.10964) has been accepted to **SIAM Journal on Control and Optimization!**

-- 2026 January: Our paper on [Policy Optimization in Robust Control: Weak Convexity and Subgradient Methods](https://arxiv.org/abs/2509.25633) has been accepted to *ACC 2026* and selected as one of the *Best Student Paper Finalists*. [[Slides]](https://drive.google.com/file/d/1H37gwgLJTSR2myNdTQ50rq6brpeEkW02/view?usp=sharing)
+- 2026 January: Our paper on [Policy Optimization in Robust Control: Weak Convexity and Subgradient Methods](https://arxiv.org/abs/2509.25633) has been accepted to **ACC 2026** and selected as one of the **Best Student Paper Finalists**. [[Slides]](https://drive.google.com/file/d/1H37gwgLJTSR2myNdTQ50rq6brpeEkW02/view?usp=sharing)

-- 2025 December: A talk on [Semidefinite Programming Duality in Infinite-Horizon Linear Quadratic Differential Games](https://arxiv.org/abs/2504.02201) at IEEE CDC 2025 at Rio, Brazil. [[Slides]](https://drive.google.com/file/d/1CCRbqFxUcOWdvHNvNHR6t9i49bbmdrLn/view?usp=sharing)
+- 2025 December: A talk on [Semidefinite Programming Duality in Infinite-Horizon Linear Quadratic Differential Games](https://arxiv.org/abs/2504.02201) at **IEEE CDC 2025** at Rio, Brazil. [[Slides]](https://drive.google.com/file/d/1CCRbqFxUcOWdvHNvNHR6t9i49bbmdrLn/view?usp=sharing)

-- 2025 November: My two previous papers at Kyoto Univ finally got accepted to *IEEE Transactions on Automatic Control*.
+- 2025 November: My two previous papers at Kyoto Univ finally got accepted to **IEEE Transactions on Automatic Control**.
 I express my deepest thanks to my former advisor, Prof. Sakurama. [[URL]](https://ieeexplore.ieee.org/document/11264282)  [[URL]](https://ieeexplore.ieee.org/document/11239461)

 <!-- - 2025 October: A talk on [nonsmooth nonconvex H-infinity optimization](https://arxiv.org/abs/2509.25633) at the Southern California Workshop at UC Irvine. [[Slides]](https://drive.google.com/file/d/1H37gwgLJTSR2myNdTQ50rq6brpeEkW02/view?usp=sharing) -->